 You probably came to Carrington College because you wanted to make a change.
 Either a career change, or a change in direction after high school.
 No matter your age or situation, landing your first job interview in a new career is incredibly exciting, but it can also be terrifying.
 But worry not.
 There are a few tricks that can help calm your nerves, and turn you into an interview pro!

 - You can talk…A good interview shouldn’t feel like an interrogation, but more like a conversation.
 And you’ve had plenty of conversations before right?
 Like any good conversation, it’s more interesting for both parties, and you feel more comfortable, if you know what you’re talking about.
 Be prepared and know your subject, get into a rhythm and let the conversation flow (but pay attention to #5 below!).

-Don’t forget that your campus Career Services team is available to you; to help with job search strategies, resume writing and interviewing techniques.
+Don’t forget that your campus Career Services team is available to you; to help with job search strategies, resume writing and interviewing advice & techniques.